iRNA-COSI/APAeval/execution_workflows/execution_output_specification.md

   - BED file with identified poly(A) sites with single nucleotide resolution
 - quantification benchmarking event:
   - BED file with identified unique poly(A) sites and TPM values for each site
+  - BED file with identified unique poly(A) sites and relative usage values for each site
 - differential usage benchmarking event:
   - TSV file with gene ID and significance of differential PAS usage